e-kwsm/ompi/contrib/doc-ft-components/DEVEL.FT-REQUIREMENTS.md

 implementation of these operations, and is loaded when fault tolerance is enabled at runtime.
-If a collective component wants to substitute its own implementation of the agreement, the normal priority rules for component selection apply (i.e., users and develloppers can tweak the values of MCA parameters `coll_ftagree_priority` and `coll_xyz_priority` to prefer one over the other.
+If a collective component wants to substitute its own implementation of the agreement, the normal priority rules for component selection apply (i.e., users and developers can tweak the values of MCA parameters `coll_ftagree_priority` and `coll_xyz_priority` to prefer one over the other.

 Note that legacy components may use static initializers to fill-in the component